MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 $$\frac{P(h_1|d)}{P(h_0|d)}=\frac{P(d|h_1)}{P(d|h_0)}\cdot \frac{P(h_1)}{P(h_0)} $$

 Actually, this equation is worth expanding on.
 There are three different terms here that you should know.
-On the left hand side, we have the posterior odds, which tells you what you believe about the relative plausibilty of the null hypothesis and the alternative hypothesis after seeing the data.
+On the left hand side, we have the posterior odds, which tells you what you believe about the relative plausibility of the null hypothesis and the alternative hypothesis after seeing the data.
 On the right hand side, we have the prior odds, which indicates what you thought before seeing the data.
 In the middle, we have the Bayes factor, which describes the amount of evidence provided by the data.

 The Bayes factor (sometimes abbreviated as BF) has a special place in the Bayesian hypothesis testing, because it serves a similar role to the  p-value in orthodox hypothesis testing: it quantifies the strength of evidence provided by the data, and as such it is the Bayes factor that people tend to report when running a Bayesian hypothesis test.
 The reason for reporting Bayes factors rather than posterior odds is that different researchers will have different priors.
 Some people might have a strong bias to believe the null hypothesis is true, others might have a strong bias to believe it is false.
 Because of this, the polite thing for an applied researcher to do is report the Bayes factor.
 That way, anyone reading the paper can multiply the Bayes factor by their own personal prior odds, and they can work out for themselves what the posterior odds would be.
 In any case, by convention we like to pretend that we give equal consideration to both the null hypothesis and the alternative, in which case the prior odds equals 1, and the posterior odds becomes the same as the Bayes factor.

 #### Interpreting Bayes factors

 The Bayes factor numbers are inherently meaningful.
 If you run an experiment and you compute a Bayes factor of 4, it means that the evidence provided by your data corresponds to betting odds of 4:1 in favour of the alternative.
 However, there have been some attempts to quantify the standards of evidence that would be considered meaningful in a scientific context.
 The two most widely used are from Jeffreys (1961) and Kass and Raftery (1995).
-Of the two, I tend to prefer the Kass and Raftery (1995) table because it’s a bit more conservative.
+Of the two, I tend to prefer the Kass and Raftery (1995) table because itâ€™s a bit more conservative.
 So here it is in words: A Bayes factor 1 - 3 is interpreted as negligible evidence, a Bayes factor of 3-20 is interpreted as positive evidence, a Bayes factor of 20-150 is interpreted as strong evidence, and a Bayes factor greater than 150 is interpreted as very strong evidence.

-There are no hard and fast rules here: what counts as strong or weak evidence depends entirely on how conservative you are, and upon the standards that your community insists upon before it is willing to label a finding as “true”.
+There are no hard and fast rules here: what counts as strong or weak evidence depends entirely on how conservative you are, and upon the standards that your community insists upon before it is willing to label a finding as â€œtrueâ€.

 Note that all the numbers above make sense if the Bayes factor is greater than 1 (i.e., the evidence favours the alternative hypothesis).
 However, one big practical advantage of the Bayesian approach relative to the orthodox approach is that it also allows you to quantify evidence for the null.
 When that happens, the Bayes factor will be less than 1.
 You can choose to report a Bayes factor less than 1.
-Instead could take reciprical of BF, call it BF', The statements about the BF given earlier now refer to the evidence in favou of the null hypothesis.
+Instead could take reciprocal of BF, call it BF', The statements about the BF given earlier now refer to the evidence in favour of the null hypothesis.

 ### 1.6.3 EXAMPLE from Rasmus B&aring;&aring;th, Lund University